Student Loans and Bankruptcy

 The number of students facing student loan debt has increased manifold.
 Education has become expensive and it is not possible for everyone to finance it.
-It has resulted in large number of student loan debts.
+It has resulted in a large number of student loan debts.
 However, it is not all bad news.
 Now there are various ways to deal with student loans.
 Even when a student is under default and facing bankruptcy, there are effective measures that help rehabilitate the student loan.

 This is the first step in determining if you are eligible for loan relief consideration.
 There are differences between private loans and federal student loans.
 Federal loans for students give the borrower various options and rights.
 The rights depend on the type of federal loan you have borrowed.
 Most rights and options are consistent across various federal student loans.

 Students need to know an important thing related to the student loans.
-It is possible to discharge a student loan in time of bankruptcy.
+It is possible to discharge a student loan in a time of bankruptcy.
 At the same time, it is a very difficult process.
 Statute of limitations is not available for federal student loans.
 Statute of limitations varies in case of private loans.
 Most borrowers will find it very difficult to avoid student loan repayment when filing for bankruptcy.
 Waiting for the expiry of statute of limitations is not easy either.

 Options available for federal student loans depend on the current status of the loan.
 If it is still in default and has not been paid for 270 consecutive days, then there are various repayment options.
 Forbearances and deferment options may also be available.